Best practices

 • Ensure the base64 utility is available on your system to avoid errors when manually encoding credentials for the Authorization header.

-• Double-check the syntax and spacing in your cURL command, especially around the use of quotation marks and colons, to prevent authentication failures.
+• Double-check the syntax and spacing in your cURL command, especially around quotation marks and colons, to prevent authentication failures.

 • Test your cURL commands in a secure environment before deploying them in production to ensure they work as expected without exposing sensitive information.